kidzik/kidzinski.com/content/publication/periodically-correlated.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "in progress"
-publication_short = "in progress"
+publication = "Journal of Time Series Analysis" publication_short = "Journal of Time Series Analysis"

 # Abstract and optional shortened version.
 abstract = "Within the framework of functional data analysis, we develop principal component analysis for periodically correlated time series of functions.
 We define the components of the above analysis including periodic, operator-valued filters, score processes and the inversion formulas.
 We show that these objects are defined via convergent series under a simple condition requiring summability of the Hilbert-Schmidt norms of the filter coefficients, and that they poses optimality properties.
 We explain how the Hilbert space theory reduces to an approximate finite-dimensional setting which is implemented in a custom build R package.
 A data example and a simulation study show that the new methodology is superior to existing tools if the functional time series exhibit periodic characteristics. "